w3f/polkadot-wiki/docs/learn/learn-staking-faq.md

 ### Nominated a validator with 100% commission

-When you nominated a validator who takes 100% commission on staking rewards, you will not receive any staking reward for the eras when your nomination is applied to that specific validator.
+When you nominate a validator who takes 100% commission on staking rewards, you will not receive any staking reward for the eras when your nomination is applied to that specific validator.

 ### Nominated an oversubscribed validator